-Plan investments are shares of mutual funds managed by Fidelity Management Trust Company.
-Fidelity Management Trust Company is the trustee as defined by the Plan and, therefore, these transactions qualify as party-in-interest.
-Fees incurred by the Plan for investment management services are included in unrealized gain (loss) on investment transactions, as they are paid through revenue sharing, rather than a direct payment.
-Fees paid by the Plan for professional, legal, and accounting expenses amounted to \$108,673 for the year ended December 31, 2012 (\$127,440 in 2011).
+Plan investments are shares of mutual funds managed by Fidelity.
+Fidelity is the trustee as defined by the Plan and, therefore, these transactions qualify as party-in-interest transactions.
+Fees incurred by the Plan for investment management services are included in unrealized gain (loss) on investment transactions, as they are paid through revenue sharing, rather than as a direct payment.
+Fees paid by the Plan for professional, legal, and accounting expenses amounted to \$145,993 for the year ended December 31, 2013 (\$108,673 in 2012).
 All remaining expenses paid by the Plan represent fees paid by the participants for the setup of loans and maintenance.
 The Plan also invests in Wabtec Stock.
-Wabtec is the plan sponsor, and therefore, transactions qualify as party-in-interest.
-Investment income (loss) from parties-in-interest and interest from participant loans amounted to \$25,953,771 for the year ended December 31, 2012 (\$6,182,808 in 2011).
+Wabtec is the plan sponsor, and therefore, transactions qualify as party-in-interest transactions.
+Investment income (loss) from parties-in-interest transactions and interest from participant loans amounted to \$67,342,137 for the year ended December 31, 2013 (\$29,509,096 in 2012).